 5. Hot-Buttered Rum

 This is a bit of a weird one, we'll admit.
 The name certainly gives nothing away.
 If this was a technical challenge on the Bake Off, we would doubt anyone would know how to make it.
 But saying this, it's very popular over the festive period.
+If you're familiar with a Tom and Jerry Cocktail, then you'll love this variation.
 We recommend slinging any hope of maintaining a diet out the window with this festive cocktail, however.
 Live a little!

 Step 1 - Add the butter, sugar, spices and vanilla extract to the bottom of an Irish Coffee mug to muddle together.